 From Buenos Aires, you can take a boat ride across the Río de la Plata and be in Uruguay in under an hour.
 There are also longer 3-hour boat rides available, if you’re not in a hurry and want to enjoy being out on the open water.

 This Uruguayan port closest to Buenos Aires, Colonia del Sacramento, usually referred to as simply Colonia.
 It’s a very small, old and beautiful town, with a particularly lovely Barrio Histórico (historic quarter) that is recognized as a UNESCO World Heritage Site.

 While you’re there be sure to check out the Plaza Real de San Carlos, which was a former bullfighting ring as well as the Museum of the Portuguese Historical Period and the Nacarellero House museum.
-All of these destinations will give you an interesting insight into the history of this colonial town.
-If you’re looking to take in the sites, be sure to hit the Colonial del Sacramento Lighthouse too.
+All of these tourist attractions will give you an interesting insight into the history of this colonial town.
+If you’re looking to take in the sites, be sure to hit the Colonia del Sacramento Lighthouse too.
 It offers up an incredible view of Colonia and the small beaches that surround it.

-Another great city to visit in Uruguay is the capital, Montevideo.
+Another great tourist attraction to visit in Uruguay is the capital, Montevideo.
 Montevideo can also be a day trip from Buenos Aires, but if you have a little more time to spend you can discover more of Montevideo or even combine this city with a visit to another spot in Uruguay.

 Getting to the capital of Uruguay from Buenos Aires is relatively easy.
 You can fly, but most people take the ferry.
 The rapid route is less than three hours crossing the river between the two capitales, otherwise, you can ride to Colonia and then take a bus to get to Montevideo.